-- Contact the Social Action Committee for upcoming opportunities and events.
+- Checkout the UUFD newsletter or contact the Social Action Committee for upcoming opportunities and events.

 - Several members and friends of UUFD correspond with women incarcerated at federal prisons in the United States.
 If you are interested in joining this endeavor, contact Cyndi Hartley.

 - Join our monthly race and ethnicity dialogue series.

 Each quarter a charity is selected to received half of the collection from Sunday services.
 Current and recent charities include:

 - 2021 1st Quarter – Dubuque for Refugee Children

 - Dubuque for Refugee Children’s mission is to assist and empower unaccompanied minors who are placed with family members or friends within 100 miles of the City of Dubuque with their legal, educational, medical and housing needs in their quest to achieve secure, peaceful and sustainable lives.

 - 2020 4th Quarter – Fountain of Youth

 - The Fountain of Youth non-profit in Dubuque works primarily with youth as well as adults who have returned to the community from being incarcerated.
 The emphasis is to help individuals enroll in training or find employment.

 - The Dream Center offers holistic programming for Dubuque youth and families through academic initiatives, after school programming, healthy meals, character development curriculum, and more.
 At present its focus is on all-day academic programming, sports and the arts for children who are in the “hybrid plan” in the Dubuque schools – meaning they attend actual classes every other day.
 On the days they aren’t physically present in their schools, they come to the Dream Center.